Who are the contributors and editors of the Art Bead Scene?

 Heather Powers - The owner and editor of the Art Bead Scene, her website is Humblebeads.com.
 When she isn't busy making beads and blogging, she is planning her next Bead Cruise adventure.

 Tari Sasser - Tari reminds us that art beads aren't always beads!
-Primarily a button artist (any button can be a jewelry component), the owner of Creative Impressions in Clay sheds new light on the possibilities of art beads and their uses.
+Primarily a button artist (any button can be a pendant or jewelry component), the owner of Creative Impressions in Clay sheds new light on the possibilities of art beads and their uses.

 Erin Prais-Hintz - Jewelry designer, Erin Prais-Hintz, creates one-of-a-kind pieces that capture emotions and reflect the personality, history and passions of their owners.
 Her art utilizes everything from precious gemstones to found objects from foreign lands or close to home.
 Each work of art is unique in style, color and texture and is a treasure found just for you.
 Learn more about Erin's story and check out her jewelry at her website.